 Next on the list should be the basic tools for the job.
 A dictionary and thesaurus are essential – the ones with both the dictionary and thesaurus on the same page are particularly useful.
 Electronic dictionaries can be bought for under £15.00 and children find them more fun to use than a book, but the paper version is still an essential tool for any parent undertaking home tutoring.

-Vocabulary (needed for English & Verbal Reasoning) and Mental Maths (needed for Maths and Verbal Reasoning, also Non-Verbal Reasoning) must be practiced continuously during Year 5, and a Vocabulary Builder CD is worth considering.
+Vocabulary (needed for English & Verbal Reasoning) and Mental Maths (needed for Maths and Verbal Reasoning, also Non-Verbal Reasoning) must be practiced continuously during Year 5.
 Cheaper, but rather harder work, is making up flashcards, although you can save some time by downloading our Important Words for Verbal Reasoning and using word processing software to print out flashcards.
 You can also make up maths flashcards and use those for practicing times tables, addition, subtraction and division.

 The last basic tools are a clock that can be seen from where you and your child will be working so that they begin to understand that they need to check the amount of time they have left in the real tests and if the clock does not have a second hand, a countdown kitchen timer or stopwatch can be handy to time your child’s speed on sets of questions.